nickp10/mcubed-lineup-insight-data/README.md

 An instance of this class is returned when requiring `mcubed-lineup-insight-data` from within a node module.

 * `getContestList(contestType: ContestType, sport: Sport): PromiseLike<Contest[]>` - Returns a list of contests that are currently active for the DFS site.
 The `contestType` parameter is optional and should be a valid [ContestType](#ContestType) value.
 If no `contestType` is specified, then all contest types are returned.
 The `sport` parameter is optional and should be a valid [Sport](#Sport) value.
 If no `sport` is specified, then all sports are returned.
 The return value is a promise that yields an array of [Contests](#Contest).
+* `getPlayerCard(contestType: ContestType, contestID: string, playerID: string): PromiseLike<IPlayerCard>` - Returns an object containing specific information about a single player for a contest.
+The `contestType` parameter is required and should be a valid [ContestType](#ContestType) value.
+The `contestID` parameter is required and should be an ID from a contest object from the `getContestList` function.
+The `playerID` parameter is required and should be an ID from a player object nested within a contest object from the `getContestList` function.
+The return value is a promise that yields a [PlayerCard](#PlayerCard).
 * `getPlayerInsight(contestType: ContestType, sport: Sport): PromiseLike<Player[]>` - Returns the data for a specified contest type and sport combination.
 The `contestType` parameter is required and should be a valid [ContestType](#ContestType) value.
 The `sport` parameter is required and should be a valid [Sport](#Sport) value.
 The return value is a promise that yields an array of [Players](#Player).

 #### <a name="Player"></a>Player